aykevl/tilegraphics/README.md

 It is not yet complete.
 Currently the following objects can be drawn:

   * Rectangles with a solid color.
+  * Layers that contain more objects and can be moved/resized.
+  * Transparency: blending a semi-transparent foreground color with a solid background color.

 ## License